Sonull/Predicting-the-price-of-a-house-in-King-County-WA---United-States-of-America/README.md

 * Highest number of houses sold were built between 2000-2010 so, they were about 5 years old at the time of sale
 * There were about 1000 houses which were at least a decade or more old when sold

+# CORRELATION BETWEEN INDEPENDENT VARIABLE AND ALL DEPENDENT VARIABLES